WOSPM/checklist/README.md

 - [ ] README has a table of contents (ToC) at very top of the file.

 ### CONTRIBUTING
+- [ ] CONTRIBUTING is in the root directory.
 - [ ] CONTRIBUTING has a welcome message.
 - [ ] CONTRIBUTING explains the types of contributions asked.
 - [ ] CONTRIBUTING explains how to set up your environment and run tests.
 - [ ] CONTRIBUTING explains how to suggest a new feature.
 - [ ] CONTRIBUTING explains how to file a bug report.
+- [ ] CONTRIBUTING has a table of contents (ToC) at very top of the file.
+- [ ] CONTRIBUTING has style guides (coding conventions) written.

 ### Code of Conduct
 - [ ] CODE_OF_CONDUCT explains where the code of conduct takes effect.